 Annual memberships start at $25 for individuals, $50 for families, $100 for businesses, and $500 for patrons.
 A ten-year membership is $200, and lifetime membership is $400.

 We have renovated a pre-1939 log building into Palisade’s first history museum as the permanent home for our collection of historic photos, documents, and memorabilia.
-The History Museum are open Tuesdays, Thursdays, and Fridays from 10:00 a.m. to 2:000 p.m.
-As we recruit and train additional volunteer hosts, we will be open more days all year long for locals and visitors.
+The History Museum is open Tuesdays, Thursdays, Fridays, and Saturdays from 10:00 a.m. to 2:000 p.m.
 Check back for updates on days and hours it is open, as we continue to recruit volunteer hosts.
 Admission is free, and donations are appreciated.

 Another important project is getting additional issues of The Palisade Tribune, our newspaper of record from June 6, 1903 until it ceased publishing in March 2014, preserved, digitized and added to the Historic Colorado Newspaper Collection website.
 2,931 issues – including all issues in our archives from 1903 to 1956 – are now visible for searching or browsing at Colorado Historic Newspapers.
 We continue fundraising to get as many of the remaining issues on the data base as possible.